openstack/openstack-manuals/doc/config-ref-rst/source/tables/swift-proxy-server-DEFAULT.rst

    * - ``client_timeout`` = ``60``
      - Timeout to read one chunk from a client external services
    * - ``cors_allow_origin`` = `` ``
      - is a list of hosts that are included with any CORS request by default and returned with the Access-Control-Allow-Origin header in addition to what the container has set. to call to setup custom log handlers. for eventlet the proxy server.
-For most cases, this should be `egg:swift#proxy`. request whenever it has to failover to a handoff node
+For most cases, this should be
    * - ``disallowed_sections`` = ``swift.valid_api_versions, container_quotas, tempurl``
      - No help text available for this option.
    * - ``eventlet_debug`` = ``false``